FauxFaux/gpgrv/README.md

  * (Intentionally) not constant time: Cannot be used for certain crypto applications.
 This is less important for signature verification with public keys.

+## License

+Licensed under either of

+ * Apache License, Version 2.0
+ * MIT license

+at your option.

+### Contribution

+Unless you explicitly state otherwise, any contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.